mpichlba/mpichlba/README.md

 - 👋 Hi, I’m @mpichlba
 - 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning kubernetes and terraform
+- 🌱 I’m currently learning devops
 - 💞️ I’m looking to collaborate on any of these topics